wcjohnson/redux-components/docs/API/createClass.md

 ```coffeescript
 spec.mixins = [ {spec}, {spec}, ... ]
 ```
 An array of additional specs that will be mixed into this spec before creating the class.
 Mixins are processed in the order they appear in the array.
-In general, the keys on the mixin specs will be assigned to the base spec by ```Object.assign```, but there is special behavior for certain keys.
+In general, the keys on the mixin specs will be assigned to the base spec as with ```Object.assign```, with auto-binding for functions.
+There is special behavior for certain keys.
 See [Mixins](Mixins.md) for more.

 ## Lifecycle methods